winstonjs/winston/README.md

 * __level:__ Level of messages that this transport should log.
 * __silent:__ Boolean flag indicating whether to suppress output.
 * __colorize:__ Boolean flag indicating if we should colorize output.
-* __timestamp:__ Boolean flag indicating if we should prepend output with timestamps (default false).
+* __timestamp:__ Boolean flag indicating if we should prepend output with timestamps (default true).
 If function is specified, its return value will be used instead of timestamps.
 * __filename:__ The filename of the logfile to write output to.
 * __maxsize:__ Max size in bytes of the logfile, if the size is exceeded then a new file is created.
 * __maxFiles:__ Limit the number of files created when the size of the logfile is exceeded.